 The social security contribution scheme is structured into three tiers.
 The first two require mandatory contributions; however, the last one is voluntary.

 Under the first two tiers, the employee is required to contribute 5.5% while the employer contributes 13%.
-Of the total contribution of 18.5%, 13.5% is contributed to the first tier and 5% to the second tier schemes.
+13.5% and 5% of the total contribution of 18.5% is contributed to the first-tier and second-tier schemes, respectively.
 These contributions are deductible for tax purposes and are tax free for both the employer and the employee.

 Under the third tier, there are no restrictions on the contributions made to the fund.
 However, contributions made by an employer and employee of up to 16.5% are exempt from tax on both the employer and the employee to the extent of their respective contributions to an approved fund manager.
 All contributions in excess of 16.5% are taxable on the employee or employer or both.